amplication/bookstore-blog/README.md

 #### Configuration - update strategies

 In addition to the choice of which write back method to use we need to decide on a update strategy.
 This strategy defines how Argo CD Image Updater finds new versions of an image that is to be updated.
 Currently four methods are supported; `semver`, `latest`, `digest`, `name`.

-- `semver`:
+Before looking at their respective differences, we'll need to know what `mutable` and `immutable` image tags are.
+A mutable repository has tags that can be overwritten by a newer image, where as when a repository configuraiton states that tags must be immutable - it can't be overwritten by a newer image.

+- `semver`: Updates to the latest version of an image in an image registry while taking into consideration semantic versioning constraints - following the format `X.Y.Z`, where `X` is the major version, `Y` is the minor version and `Z` the patch version.
+The option can be configured to only bump, to newer minor or patch versions - it also supports pre-release versions through additional configuration.
+In the example below the application would be updated with newer patch version of the application, but not upgrading when a newer minor or major version is present.

+    syntax:
+    ```
+    argocd-image-updater.argoproj.io/<image-name>.update-strategy: semver
+    argocd-image-updater.argoproj.io/image-list: <repository-name>/<image-name>[:<version_constraint>]
+    ```

+    example:
+    ```
+    argocd-image-updater.argoproj.io/example.update-strategy: semver
+    argocd-image-updater.argoproj.io/image-list: ghcr.io/example:2.5.x
+    ```

 - `latest`:

+    ```
+    ```

 - `digest`:

+    ```
+    ```

 - `name`:

+    ```
+    ```